natl/kepler-analyser/README.md

 Author: Nathanael Lampe

-Note: This is currently a work in progress
+Note: This code should work, but handle it with care.
+Asking questions is encouraged.

 What is it?